alexnrod1/tributech-devops-assignment/README.md

 ```

 It's going to take 3-4 mins to configure, mainly due to configuration of pgadmin and keyCloak.
-Run `kubectl get pods` to check the status, all Pods should have Running status, and the keyCloak config cli job mus have Completed status
+Run `kubectl get pods` to check the status, all Pods should have Running status, and the keyCloak config cli job must have Completed status.

 Make sure your hosts file contains records for below domains (134.122.71.39 is the IP address of the VM.
 When no VM is used, set IP to 127.0.0.1):
 ```